-Buying French Property with Power of Attorney
+Guide to Buying a Property Using Power of Attorney

-Posted on
+Updated on

 A Power of Attorney could be the key to remotely securing your dream French property without leaving your home.
-They are particularly useful for investors buying new-build and off-plan properties and were extremely useful during the pandemic.
+They are particularly useful for investors buying new-build and off-plan properties, and were extremely useful during the pandemic.

 You Will Need the Following